Dreams of trash and a dump: the pile in which your life hides what it is time to acknowledge or to finally release

 “A dump in a dream is not dirt.
 It is the precise image of what you have thrown out of consciousness, and of what, perhaps, is still worth taking back from there.”

 Trash, a dump, a garbage heap, an overfilled bin, a box of unneeded things — in dreams these images are almost never about the cleanliness of the home.
-They are about inner space: what in you has already served its time, what is long since to be thrown out, what mistakenly ended up in the category of “the excess,” though it was actually valuable.
-The psyche turns to this image when the theme of cleansing and parting has gathered in you: with habits, with roles, with another’s opinion, with past versions of yourself.
+They are about inner space: what in you has already served its time, what is long overdue to be thrown out, what mistakenly ended up in the category of “the excess,” though it was actually valuable.
+The psyche turns to this image when a theme of cleansing and parting has gathered in you: with habits, with roles, with other people’s opinions, with past versions of yourself.
 The dump shows “the other side of the house” — what consciousness usually pushes further away.

 Such dreams arrive in moments when an inner review has ripened in you.
-When one thing is to be released, and another, on the contrary, to be drawn back from the pile and returned to life.
+When one thing needs to be released, and another, on the contrary, needs to be drawn back from the pile and returned to life.

 You dream of a dump: scattered things, old furniture, scraps, junk.
-You walk between the heaps and search for something: a particular thing, or you know that somewhere here is something needed.
+You walk between the heaps and search for something: a particular thing, or you simply know that somewhere here is something you need.
 Perhaps you find it; perhaps you only feel its closeness.
-In the body — a strange attentive concentration: I know there is something valuable here, and I am not embarrassed to admit it.
+A strange attentive concentration lives in the body: I know there is something valuable here, and I am not embarrassed to admit it.

-Your Explorer speaks here — the part that knows how to look where “decent people do not look,” and to find the real where it seems “there is already nothing.”
-Such a dream often comes when you need to return to your “rejected” themes: to discarded desires, to the “unprestigious” side of yourself, to postponed ideas, to people you have forgotten, to your own history you have written off as “the past.”
-The Explorer shows: on your inner dump lies what is worth taking out again.
+Among these heaps your Explorer searches — the part that knows how to look where “decent people do not look,” and to find the real where it seems “there is already nothing.”
+Such a dream often comes when you need to return to your “rejected” themes: to discarded desires, to the “unprestigious” side of yourself, to postponed ideas, to people you have forgotten, to your own history that you wrote off as “the past.”
+The Explorer shows you that on your inner dump lies something worth taking back out.

-If you find a particular thing — there is already an answer inside about what exactly you should return to yourself, and it is worth naming it in words.
-If you find nothing, but feel warmth — the process of search is more important than a precise find, and it is worth trusting the way, not the result.
-If around you walk people who also search for something — there are interlocutors in your reality with whom “improper” topics can be discussed honestly.
+If you find a particular thing, there is already an answer inside about what exactly you should return to yourself, and it is worth naming it in words.
+If you find nothing but feel warmth, the process of searching matters more than the precise find, and it is worth trusting the way rather than the result.
+If there are people walking around you who are also searching for something, there are interlocutors in your reality with whom “improper” topics can be discussed honestly.

 Ask yourself: “Which of my ‘rejected’ ideas, desires, or parts of me now lies somewhere on the inner dump — and what could I bring back from there anew?”